-The Banana Pancake Trail unfortunately has nothing to do with Jack Johnson’s awesome hit song, but that doesn’t mean you can’t sing it while you travel it.
+The Banana Pancake Trail, unfortunately, has nothing to do with Jack Johnson’s awesome hit song, but that doesn’t mean you can’t sing it while you travel it.
 It is an itinerary popular for backpackers and budget travelers.
 The major stops are affordable, social, adventurous, and guarantee you’ll meet a lot of other travelers.
-If you’re an expert of the region already, maybe some deeper research is required and you can try a more local way to travel across the region.
+If you’re an expert in the region already, maybe some deeper research is required and you can try a more local way to travel across the region.
 This trail a really good way to get started in the region and can be done really well in two months.
 These are mere suggestions and you should definitely plan this the way you want!
-You could also fit more things in each country, these are just major stops on the Banana Pancake trail.
+You could also fit more things in each country, these are just major stops on the Banana Pancake Trail.

 For the start of the famous Banana Pancake road, fly into Bangkok, an airport with loads of departures and arrivals, guaranteeing you’ll find a good deal if you land there first!

 Bangkok’s Khao San Road: Packed into a 1 km-long strip are countless budget guesthouses and hotels, internet cafes, bars, restaurants, bookshops, market stalls, tattoo shops and much, much more.
 With its carefree, anything-goes vibe, it’s quite unlike anywhere else in Bangkok.

 Next, you are heading to Chiang Mai from Bangkok for only 18USD.
 What?!
 How?!
 By clicking right here and booking with us.
 You’re welcome!
 Chiang Mai is known to be a blissfully calm and laid-back place to relax and recharge your batteries.
 It has fabulous food and a vast array of activities on offer.